 - How fit and healthy you are.

-- How long you’ve had the complaint.
+- The length of time you’ve had the complaint.

 - How severe it is.